euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 This kind of neural networks don't have the ability to capture dependencies that change over time.

-- An enhancement proposed were Time Delay Neural Networks (TDNN) which had a window of time represented by a set of inputs into the Neural Network which recollected past versions of the input.
+- **1989**.
+An enhancement proposed were Time Delay Neural Networks (TDNN) which had a window of time represented by a set of inputs into the Neural Network which recollected past versions of the input.
 	- The disadvantage of this approach was the limit set by the size of the window selected
-- Then
+- **1990**.
+Then simple RNNs or Elman Neural Networks were introduced.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTcwMzk5NzYsMjA4ODc4NzE4MSwyMD
+eyJoaXN0b3J5IjpbLTc0NzkyNzA3LDIwODg3ODcxODEsMjA0Mj
-QyNjQ5MTddfQ==
+Y0OTE3XX0=
 -->